AndyIbanez/andyibanez-com/content/posts/converting-closure-based-code-into-async-await-in-swift.md

 We are just one step away from actual concurrency.
 Before we dive in into concurrency - with *structured concurrency* - next week, I want to show you how you can convert closure-based and delegate-based code into async/await code.
 The idea behind this article is to give you all the tools so that you can start adopting async/await in your projects, baby steps at a time.

-If you are a library vendor, you will be able to provide async/await code for all your closure-based APIs, so not only you will you be able to start using it for your uses, you will be able to ship async/await to your users.
+If you are a library vendor, you will be able to provide async/await code for all your closure-based APIs, so not only will you be able to start using it for your uses, you will be able to ship async/await to your users.

 If you are not a library vendor, but you do have an app in production, it's likely that your own app is using asynchronous code that notifies you via callbacks.
 If you want to start migrating that project, you can start by implementing `async` versions of your async methods.
 If you are using a third party library that is not offering async/await versions of their calls, you can easily provide your own.